 2. Doors and windows

 What makes a shipping container a tiny home is the addition of doors and windows.
 Without these items, you’re just living in a shipping container, which isn’t nearly as appealing.

-Ross’s Discount Home Centre offers a range of Jason Windows doors and windows, perfect for such an install.
+Ross’s Discount Home Centre offers a range of Jason Windows doors and windows, perfect for such an installation.
 Our doors and windows range includes sliding, awning, and casement styles, so you can choose the perfect style for your home.
-However, quick tip, you don’t want to get too fancy with your selection, just stick to the basics such as sliding doors and sliding windows for the best results.
+However, quick tip, you don’t want to get too fancy with your selection; just stick to the basics, such as sliding doors and sliding windows, for the best results.

 Before you install the doors and windows, you’ll first need to cut holes for your doors and windows.
 You can do this with a hand saw or an angle grinder.
 Just make sure that you measure twice and cut once!

 Once the holes are cut, you can install your doors and windows.
 If you’re using a timber frame, then you’ll need to build your doors and windows from scratch.

 Installing doors and windows is a simple process that anyone with basic carpentry skills can accomplish.